derkrisz/week_11_weekend_homework/README.md

 Be creative.
 Extend the game!
 Give the hero super powers.

-Create a supervillian who wants to take over the world!
+Create a supervillain who wants to take over the world!